IRISH RECORDS ONLINE @ Find My Past & Ancestry Beginner- Intermediate

 Today is a great time to be an Irish genealogist!
 New records are being digitized and released throughout Ireland.
 These are available for both the Irish Republic and Northern Ireland.
 Some websites are free, while others require a small fee or subscription.
 Discover new on-line resources and how to get the most of old favorites.

 IRISH FRIENDS MIGRATION TO PENNSYLVANIA – Uncovering an Ulster Family Story Beginner

 Did you know that Quakers (Religious Society of Friends) was one of three major religions in America prior to the revolution?
 While small in numbers, the travels of Irish Friends are so well documented they provide a migration template for English-speaking nonconformists.

-IRISH FOLK PARKS – Your Ancestor’s World Beginner
+IRISH FOLK PARKS – Your Ancestor’s World Background Loop

 Can you imagine your ancestor’s house, farm, place of worship, or their village?
 Ireland has outdoor museums called ‘Folk Parks.’
 Sit back and relax as you visit both the Ulster American Folk Park at Omagh and the Ulster Folk Park and Travel Museum at Belfast in Northern Ireland.